goplot/goplot/README.md

 - You will find that once you get your plotter spun up to its full number of parallel plots you can plot continuously and you will not need to spin it down to make modifications to your pacing, plot settings, chia software, or destination drives.
 - Diskhand.sh can be run at any time to see the current state of disk space availability.
 - After you mount a new disk and create the *plots* and *logs* directories run `./diskhand.sh` and `cat logs/diskhand.log` to be sure your disk was recognized and is ready for plotting.
+- If cron runs diskhand.sh while you are in the process of creating and mounting a new disk it may create a disk file for that disk with size 99999999999999.
+If this happens just delete that disk file and let diskhand.sh run again.
-- To change `chia plots start` variables edit them in tractor.sh.
+- To change `chia plots start` command line parameters edit their variables in tractor.sh.
 - You can manually experiment with plot pacing by setting the plot_gap to a high number and then running `./tractor.sh &` manually.
 - Changes to Chia software plotting capabilities are likely to cause changes in your plotter pacing, and you may need to adjust your configuration to get the best from your plotter.
 - Older versions of chia software can still be used for plotting; just install that version in a different directory from your main chia farmer/harvester directory and change the `$chia_venv_dir` variable in tractor.sh to that directory.